DevTerminator69/QuickSQL/readme.md

-Sure!
-Here's the updated README with the added explanation that `Destroyer` is a key-value database created using SQL:

----

-# Destroyer
+# QuickSQL

-`Destroyer` is a versatile, hybrid in-memory and persistent key-value database for Node.js, designed to offer fast data access and optional database syncing.
-Built using SQL with `better-sqlite3`, `Destroyer` combines the simplicity of a key-value store with the power of SQL-like operations, making it flexible and efficient for various use cases.
+`QuickSQL` is a versatile, hybrid in-memory and persistent key-value database for Node.js, designed to offer fast data access and optional database syncing.
+Built using SQL with `better-sqlite3`, `QuickSQL` combines the simplicity of a key-value store with the power of SQL-like operations, making it flexible and efficient for various use cases.
 It supports in-memory caching, JSON serialization for complex data structures, and automatic syncing to persistent storage.

 ## Features

-- **Key-Value Database**: At its core, `Destroyer` is a key-value database, where each key is mapped to a specific value, which can be a string, number, object, or array.
+- **Key-Value Database**: At its core, `QuickSQL` is a key-value database, where each key is mapped to a specific value, which can be a string, number, object, or array.
 - **Hybrid Storage**: Leverage in-memory caching for rapid access while keeping a persistent database as a backup.
 - **Memory-First Operation**: Optionally use memory as the primary data store with real-time syncing to the persistent database.
 - **Basic SQL-Like Operations**: Commands for `set`, `get`, `delete`, and arithmetic (`add`, `sub`, `mul`, `div`).